-The George T. and Margaret W. Romani Fellowships help support graduate students at UCLA.
-Every other year, a CMRS Romani Fellowship of $20,000 will be awarded to an outstanding graduate student nominated by their academic department.
+The George T. and Margaret W. Romani Fellowship supports graduate students at UCLA.
+Every other year, a CMRS Romani Fellowship of $20,000 is awarded to an outstanding graduate student nominated by their academic department.
 Nominees must express a commitment to pursuing studies in some aspect of the Middle Ages or Renaissance, and must be studying under the mentorship of a faculty member who is an active member of CMRS.
 Funding for student fees, tuition, and other expenses must be provided by the recipient’s academic department or other sources.